2024-SANDHYA/Dust-Road-Co/README.md

 <img src="https://user-images.githubusercontent.com/75671152/132321870-a1f14163-fece-46cb-b109-12f598a773c5.png" />

 #### Authentication : SAWO API :
-<p align="center">SAWO is an authentication solution that can onboard users without any passwords or OTPs, thus making the process hassle-free, quick and secure. </p>
+<p align="center">SAWO is an authentication solution that can onboard users without any passwords or OTPs, thus making the process hassle-free, quick & secure. </p>

 1. Login to SAWO Dashboard
 2. Create a project